institute-for-ent-engineering/.github/profile/README.md

 ### Enterprise Infrastructure Platform Engineering ###
-Examines how existing infrastructure capabilities can be refactored and engineered as explicit enterprise services whose operational behavior can be understood, governed, automated, measured, and predicted. https://github.com/orgs/institute-for-ent-engineering/repositories
+Examines how existing infrastructure capabilities can be refactored and engineered as explicit enterprise services whose operational behavior can be understood, governed, automated, measured, and predicted.<br>
+https://github.com/orgs/institute-for-ent-engineering/repositories